VanessaAoki/Ruby-Capstone/README.md

 ### Prerequisites
 To run this project, you need a computer with Ruby installed.
-> If you are uncertain on how to install Ruby, check out this [tutorial](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) made by [The Odin Project](https://www.theodinproject.com/about).
+> If you are uncertain about how to install Ruby, check out this [tutorial](https://www.theodinproject.com/courses/ruby-programming/lessons/installing-ruby-ruby-programming) made by [The Odin Project](https://www.theodinproject.com/about).

 ### Setup